spisakt/RPN-signature/index.md

 ## Running the source code

-image preprocessing and network calculation is based on our PUMI (https://github.com/spisakt/PUMI) python module (see page for installation and dependencies).
+- Image preprocessing and network calculation is based on our PUMI (https://github.com/spisakt/PUMI) python module (see page for installation and dependencies).
-Run pipeline script for image preprocessing and network calculation: https://github.com/spisakt/PAINTeR/blob/master/pipeline/pipeline_PAINTeR.py
+- Run pipeline script for image preprocessing and network calculation: https://github.com/spisakt/PAINTeR/blob/master/pipeline/pipeline_PAINTeR.py
-Adjust (if neccessary) and run https://github.com/spisakt/PAINTeR/blob/master/scripts/run_all.sh to perform the prediction.
+- Adjust (if neccessary) and run https://github.com/spisakt/PAINTeR/blob/master/scripts/run_all.sh to perform the prediction.
 For a more detailed instruction, please contact Tamas Spisak (spisak.tms@uk-essen.de)